radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 5. Enter the Computed Attribute name in the Name parameter.
 6. Configure the needed expression to comprise the computed attribute.
 This is based on Java and if you are already familiar with the syntax, you can enter it directly for the value.
 7. (Optional) For assistance with creating an attribute based on a constant, click the constant button and enter the value.
-8. (Optional) For assistance with creating an attribute based on an existing attribute, click the Attribute button (a list of all attributes available in the virtual object displays).
+8. (Optional) For assistance with creating an attribute based on an existing attribute, click Attribute (a list of all attributes available in the virtual object displays).

-9. (Optional) For assistance with creating an attribute based on a function, click the Function button for a list to display.
+9. (Optional) For assistance with creating an attribute based on a function, click Function for a list to display.

 10. Click **Validate** to check the syntax of your expression.